-Hilton Hotels is one of the world’s oldest hotel brands and – with more than 6,100 properties in more than 119 countries – one of the largest.
+Hilton Hotels is one of the world’s oldest hotel brands and – with more than 6,300 properties worldwide – one of the largest.
 Since the Hilton Hotel network includes some very nice properties in a lot of locations around the globe, joining the Hilton Honors program and accruing Hilton Honors points might be an item on your itinerary.

 What is Hilton Honors?